 Directions to various meeting places from various places around the Hills.

 The Sylvan Rocks Rig is hard to miss.
 It is a big white trailer with large graphics on the sides.
 You will be able to come in, sit down, try on climbing shoes, harness, helmet, and fill out your Liability Release Form then we will head out for a day of rock climbing.

-Directions To Sylvan Lake from Custer, SD and All Points South: Head East out of town on Highway 16.
+Head East out of Custer on Highway 16.
 Turn left on Highway 89 just out of town at the rock shop (big signs pointing to Sylvan Lake).
 Follow Highway 89 for approx. 5 miles, turn right at entrance to Custer State Park/Needles Highway 87.
 Stop at entrance station to pay the entrance fee.
 The parking lot where we’ll meet you is just down the hill on the left in front of the General Store.
 See you at the picnic tables in the grass beside the road.
 Approx. travel time is 25 minutes.

-About the only time we lose people is when they try to use their GPS units instead of following these directions.
-For some reason the units always take you to the southern portion of Custer State park and those guests end up an hour late, and miss out on an hour of climbing.
+About the only time we lose people trying to find our Sylvan Lake meeting place is when they use their GPS units instead of following these directions.
+For some reason the units often take people to the southern portion of Custer State Park, and those guests end up an hour late, and miss out on an hour of rock climbing.